martinschorb/pyem/readme.md

 - Start the Anaconda [Navigator](http://docs.anaconda.com/anaconda/user-guide/getting-started/ "Getting started with Anaconda").
 - as explained in [section 4](http://docs.anaconda.com/anaconda/user-guide/getting-started/#run-python-in-a-jupyter-notebook "Run Python in a Jupyter Notebook"), install and start a Jupyter notebook.
 - Download this [tutorial file](https://git.embl.de/schorb/pyem/raw/master/pyEM.ipynb) (use "save link as..."), open it in your Jupyter session and follow the instructions.

+## Get started<a name="tutorials"></a>
+In order to access the Tutorials on how to use py-EM, follow these steps:
+Download this [tutorial file](https://git.embl.de/schorb/pyem/raw/master/pyEM.ipynb) (use "save link as..."), open it in your Jupyter session and follow the instructions.

 ## Function list:<a name="Functions"></a>